-Risk Factors

-You should carefully read the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider before deciding to invest in our ordinary shares.
+Risk Factors You should carefully read the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors that you should consider before deciding to invest in our ordinary shares.

-The number of ordinary shares to be outstanding after this offering is based on 95,827,720 ordinary shares outstanding as of December 31, 2017 plus the ordinary shares issuable upon the conversion of 26,858,743 Series B-2 preferred shares we issued and sold in February 2018, and excludes:
+The number of ordinary shares to be outstanding after this offering is based on 7,809,423 ordinary shares outstanding as of March 31, 2018 and excludes:

-- 3,898,334 ordinary shares issuable upon the exercise of outstanding stock options as of December 31, 2017, with a weighted-average exercise price of \$0.21 per share; - 3,061,666 ordinary shares reserved for future issuance under our 2015 Equity Incentive Plan as of December 31, 2017; all shares reserved for future issuance and not subject to an outstanding stock option will cease to be available for issuance at the time our 2018 Equity Incentive Plan becomes effective in connection with this offering; and - ordinary shares reserved for future issuance under our 2018 Equity Incentive Plan, as well as any automatic increases in the number of ordinary shares reserved for future issuance under this plan, which will become effective upon the execution of the underwriting agreement for this offering.
+- 248,128 ordinary shares issuable upon the exercise of outstanding stock options as of March 31, 2018, with a weighted-average exercise price of \$3.31 per share; - 194,901 ordinary shares reserved for future issuance under our 2015 Equity Incentive Plan as of March 31, 2018; all shares reserved for future issuance and not subject to an outstanding stock option ceased to be available for issuance at the time our 2018 Equity Incentive Plan became effective in connection with this offering; - 1,018,459 ordinary shares reserved for future issuance under our 2018 Equity Incentive Plan, as well as any increases in the number of ordinary shares reserved for future issuance under this plan, which became effective upon the execution of the underwriting agreement for this offering.
+Of the 1,018,459 ordinary shares reserved for future issuance under our 2018 Equity Incentive Plan, upon the execution of the underwriting agreement for this offering, options to purchase 417,867 ordinary shares were granted to our employees and 59,406 additional options and/or restricted stock units were granted to our non-employee directors; and